JetBrains/terraform-provider-teamcity/.junie/guidelines.md

 - Example of retry policy implementation in [project.go](../client/project.go) - `retryPolicy()`, ignore 500 error from server.

 ## 2. Terraform Provider (teamcity/)
 - The Terraform Plugin Framework is used.
-The current latest great example is `teamcity/pool_resource.go`.
+The current latest great example is [teamcity/pool_resource.go](../teamcity/pool_resource.go).
 - General guidelines for implementing a new resource:
     - Implement resource.Resource with Metadata, Schema, Create, Read, Update, Delete, and Configure methods.
     - In Create/Update, map DataModel → Json and use `client/.go` functions (e.g., New, Update), then map the response back to DataModel and set the state.
     - In Read, call Get; if it returns nil (ErrNotFound), remove the resource from the state.
     - In Delete, call Delete and handle errors appropriately.
-    - It is better to use validators, plan modifiers, and attribute conversions similar to `pool_resource.go` for robust UX (e.g., int64validator, setplanmodifier, etc.).
+    - It is better to use validators, plan modifiers, and attribute conversions similar to [pool_resource.go](../teamcity/pool_resource.go) for robust UX (e.g., int64validator, setplanmodifier, etc.).
 - Data sources should follow the same separation of concerns: read using logic from `client/`, map to DataModel, and expose via the Terraform schema.

 # Additional information